Grassroots campaign

 Fight the vaping ban.

-Save Vaping opposes proposals from the UK government to ban vaping in public places.
-The campaign is aimed at vapers, business owners, and anyone who cares about freedom, evidence-led policy, and harm reduction.
+Save Vaping is a campaign organised by the New Nicotine Alliance to oppose the UK government's proposal to ban vaping and heated tobacco use in public places.
+The campaign is aimed at adults who use these products, business owners, and anyone who cares about freedom, evidence-led policy, and harm reduction.

 HealthJobsEvidenceFreedom